seqeralabs/nf-tower/README.md

     make dev-up

-Note: note the very first time it can take some minutes to download all the front-end modules.

-See: `docker-livedev.yml` file
+See: `docker-livedev.yml` file for details.

 ## Backend settings